Updated: August 18th, 2021.

 1. What is Coronavirus and what are the symptoms?

-Coronavirus (Covid-19) is a new virus that has not been seen in humans before, so there is currently no vaccination.
+Coronavirus (Covid-19) is a new virus that has not been seen in humans before.

 Most people with coronavirus have at least one of the following symptoms:

-We must all work together to continue to stop the spread of coronavirus both on and off campus.
+It's vital that we all continue to work together to help stop the spread of coronavirus both on and off campus.